 - a.
-At each phase of completed design of any project (30%, 60%, 95%), the developer or architect/engineer, shall submit two full hard copy sets of available plans (24x36 size), and two sets of specification documents for the project to the Authority for review and comment.
+At each phase of completed design of any project (30%, 60%, 95%), the developer or architect/engineer, shall submit one full size hard copy set of available plans (24x36 size), two reduced size sets of plans, and two sets of specification documents for the project to the Authority for review and comment.
 The Authority shall have the right to review the documents and return comments to the developer within a reasonable period of time.
-The developer shall incorporate those comments into future revisions of the plans and/or specifications unless otherwise approved by the Authority. - b.
+The developer shall incorporate those comments into future revisions of the plans and/or specifications unless otherwise approved by the Authority.
+Final Authority staff approved plan drawings for construction shall also be provided electronically in both .pdf and AutoCAD formats. - b.
 Two complete hard copy sets (24x36) of 100 percent plans and specifications for bidding and/or construction shall be provided to the Authority prior to bidding and/or construction by the developer. - c.
-Within 90 days of completion of the project, the developer or his/her architect/engineer shall provide to the Authority two full hard copy sets of record drawings (as-builts) for the project (24x36 size), and a complete set of electronic record drawings produced in the latest version of AutoCAD, or another AutoCAD compatible format which is acceptable to the Authority.
+Within 90 days of completion of the project, the developer or his/her architect/engineer shall provide to the Authority two full hard copy sets of record drawings (as-builts) for the project (24x36 size), and a complete set of electronic record drawings produced in the latest version of AutoCAD, or another AutoCAD compatible format which is acceptable to the Authority, and in .pdf format.